 - The church (global and local) and/or ministries you are a part of

 - Your spouse and your marriage relationship

 - Your kids (their faith, their trials, their education, their relationships…)

 - Friends who are believers, near and far

 - Friends who are not believers

-Do you struggle finding things to pray for?
-What changes can you make to you daily routine to have a more powerful prayer life?
+Do you struggle to find things to pray for?
+What would you add to these prayer suggestions?